Ohm's Law / Power Wheel Calculator

 Solve voltage, current, resistance, and power for DC, single-phase AC, and three-phase AC circuits

-Motor FLA Lookup (NEC 430) →Convert between torque and horsepower at a given RPM
+Motor FLA Lookup (NEC 430) →Convert torque and horsepower as a unit prompt only

 Transformer Fault Current Calculator →How It Works